Week of June 20, 2025

 IPO Markets:

-• 22 companies in total remain in the queue, of which only four intend to raise more than $30.0M in proceeds.
-Of these, nine companies filed between Q4 2024 and week’s end
+20 companies in total remain in the queue, none of which intend to raise more than $30.0M in proceeds

-• Year-to-date, companies that have gone public in 2025 have delivered an average return of -1.6% and a median return of 5.4%
+Year-to-date, companies that have gone public in 2025 have delivered an average return of 2.5%

 Source: CapIQ